john00123/udacity-rn-001/README.md

 ### Dependencies

 This application is using [React Router](https://www.npmjs.com/package/react-router).
-A collection of navigation components to make browsing through app intuitive like a HTML application would.
+A collection of navigational components to make browsing through app intuitive like a HTML application would.

 #### How to use this application